clhedrick/kerberos/README.md

 # Suggested configuration

-sssd for authentication for Centos 7, the vendor's pam_krb5 on other systems.
-This will handle most users.
+sssd for authentication for Centos 7.
+Curremtly we're using nslcd on older systems (including Solaris 8).
+However that doesn't give them a Kerberos ticket.
+You can also use pam_krb5, which does.
+But it won't supprt two-factor authentication.

 For users with 2FA, they can log into a Centos 7 system, then ssh to an older machine.
 Credentials obtained with 2FA can still be forwarded